Xu-DongHui/LeetCodeAlgorithm/README.md

 Given an array nums of n integers and an integer target, are there elements a, b, c, and d in nums such that a + b + c + d = target?
 Find all unique quadruplets in the array which gives the sum of target.

 Generate Parentheses
 Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.

+Merge k Sorted Lists
+Merge k sorted linked lists and return it as one sorted list.